“I say: and Heaven have mercy on us all—Presbyterians and Pagans alike—for

 — Ishmael in Moby Dick, by Herman Melville

-I have been trying to mend my head in many ways, and any healing has been an act of grace.
-I grew up just off Yonge Street in Toronto, waiting for the Christian high school bus under the sheltered porch of a Jehovah Witness’ Kingdom Hall, which took us past the synagogue, mosque, and Buddhist temple at Steeles and Bayview Avenue.
+I grew up just off Yonge Street in Toronto, waiting for the Christian high school bus under the sheltered porch of a Jehovah Witness’ Kingdom Hall, which took us past the synagogue, mosque, and Buddhist temple at Steeles and Bayview Avenues.
 If you google from the satellite view, you’ll see the synagogue and mosque share a narrow access to each other’s parking lots.
-This, too, is a form of mending.
+Its more than our heads that need mending.

-Incidentally, I was in a serious car accident when I was 18 that included numerous cracks to my head.
-I have 11 metal plates still in my head from that encounter.
-So literally, I am in a permanent state of mending.
+I start with comments about my head because I was in a serious car accident when I was 18 that included numerous cracks to my skull.
+I still have 11 metal plates still in my head from that encounter.
+So literally, I am in a permanent state of having been mended in a rather intense way.

-I attended Redeemer University College (Ancaster) and Calvin College (Michigan) to patch together a B.A. in sociology, and then went on to an M.A. in sociology at Queen’s University (Kingston), studying under David Lyon.
+I attended Redeemer University College (Ancaster) and Calvin College (Michigan) to patch together a B.A. in sociology, and then went on to an M.A. in sociology at Queen’s University (Kingston), studying under Dr. David Lyon.
 My Ph.D. is mostly sociology, too, wrestled from a religious studies program at the University of Waterloo and Wilfrid Laurier entitled Religious Diversity in North America.
 My actual dissertation draws on sociologists Max Weber and Erving Goffman and is published as The Subversive Evangelical: The Ironic Charisma of An Irreligious Megachurch (McGill-Queen’s University Press, 2019).
-This project was an exercise in ethnography—being a “participant observer” in an ironic Anabaptist megachurch in order to study their ways and share the findings with a wider audience.
+This project was an exercise in ethnography—being a participant observer in an ironic Anabaptist megachurch in order to study their idiosyncratic ways and share my findings with a wider audience.

-Another dimension of my life is rooted in church, and more confessionally, in faith in Jesus Christ as history’s pivoting point.
+Another dimension of my life is rooted in church, and more confessionally, in faith in Jesus Christ as history’s pivoting point and as the power that mends the cosmos.
 I grew up in the Christian Reformed Church and was constantly curious about religion as a genuine connection to an Awesome Presence—what Rudolph Otto called the “mysterium tremendum et fascinans,” an awe-inspiring and fascinatingly attractive mystery.
 So I delved deep into Christian ministries to practically test Christianity’s connection, eventually landing as a campus minister at Brock University, near Niagara Falls.
 While there I worked with evangelicals, Muslims, Catholics, Lutherans, philosophers and a variety of other folks and simultaneously completed an M.Div. with courses from seven different seminaries, packaging them at McMaster Divinity School in Hamilton.

 After eight years at Brock I went on to work as a denominational employee—as the Christian Reformed church’s leader for campus ministries in North America.
 My Ph.D. followed that stint, and now I am the part-time Executive Director of Global Scholars Canada, an organization dedicated to “networking and equipping missional Christian academics worldwide.”
 I also teach and advise part-time at places like Redeemer University College (Hamilton) and Tyndale University and Seminary (Toronto), and am contributing editor to the Canadian newspaper The Christian Courier.
 I currently serve on the board of the Stanford Reid Trust and recently represented my denomination on the Faith and Witness Commission of the Canadian Council of Churches.